 "I gathered a few things.
 The pregnancy test – it symbolized the happiness my husband and I shared when we learned of our pregnancy.
 A family picture.
 I also wrote a note that simply said,

 This post has been inspired by a dear friend dealing with her own loss tonight.
-I am sorry.
-Love and light to all who have experienced this pain.
+I am sorry to all who have experienced this pain.
+You don't have to be Buddhist to remember your little one with a Jizo or similar ritual -- consider marking your baby's time with you in a way that settles with your heart.

 ♥ four young boys and a boy dog (offspring)